Northwest Ohio OB-GYN

 If you just don’t feel “right” down there, it could be a vaginal infection, or vaginitis, which can cause itching, smelly discharge, or burning when you urinate.
-Desrene Brown, MD, and team at Northwest Ohio OB-GYN in Bluffton, Ottawa, and Findlay, Ohio, can help you find the solutions to make you feel normal again.
+Desrene Brown, MD, and team at Northwest Ohio OB-GYN in Bluffton, and Findlay, Ohio, can help you find the solutions to make you feel normal again.

 The many different types of vaginal infection include: